ARM-software/lisa/doc/target.rst

     bzip2), the path to the decompressed file is returned; for archives, the path to the directory with the archive's contents is returned.

+.. method:: Target.is_network_connected()
+   Checks for internet connectivity on the device.
+This doesn't actually guarantee that the internet connection is "working" (which is rather nebulous), it's intended just for failing early when definitively _not_ connected to the internet.

+   :returns: ``True`` if internet seems available, ``False`` otherwise.

 Android Target
 ---------------